 Transform Patient Care

-◦ Integrate Health Records to Integrate Care: The College of Dental Medicine will be one of the first academic dental institutions to unify dental and medical patient health records in Epic electronic health records, which will be shared between all clinicians at Columbia, NewYork-Presbyterian, Weill Cornell Medicine, and Harlem Hospital.
+◦ Integrate Health Records to Integrate Care: The College of Dental Medicine will be one of the first academic dental institutions to unify dental and medical patient health records in Epic electronic health records, which will be shared between all clinicians at Columbia, NewYork-Presbyterian, and Weill Cornell Medicine.
 This will offer physicians and dentists, who traditionally work independently of each other, a two-way flow of information to better detect and manage interrelated chronic conditions.
 Because dentists are often the “first responders” to notice conditions in the mouth related to systemic diseases such as diabetes, certain types of cancer, among others, this opens possibilities for better detection and management of disease throughout the body.
 Clinicians will also have access to review and tailor treatment based some patients’ genomic information when voluntarily shared with the medical center.

 Unleash New Possibilities to Co-Management Chronic Diseases Through Research